FlowerShopGuy/SRCDS-GoldSrc-Watchdog/README.md

 # SRCDS & GoldSrc Multi-Server Watchdog + Auto-Updater

 A lightweight, centralized Python automation tool running as a standalone server inside **Pterodactyl Panel**.
-It constantly monitors your Valve game servers (Garry's Mod, Team Fortress 2, Counter-Strike 1.6, Synergy, etc.) across multiple local or remote nodes to recover them from crashes and handle automatic Steam updates cleanly.
+It constantly monitors your Valve game servers (Garry's Mod, Team Fortress 2, Counter-Strike 1.6, Synergy, etc.) across multiple local or remote nodes to recover them from freeze and handle automatic Steam updates cleanly.

 ## How It Works